 to work collaboratively in the healthcare delivery system and have a positive

-to their patients’ lives and their communities.
+impact on their patients’ lives and on their communities.

 Kaweah Delta Health Care District Surgery residency program received its